ChrisCreevey/treedist/README.md

   Usage: `treedist_all <Tree file name> <matrix|vector|text>`

   Optional output format specification: matrix (default) or vector.

 	If a text string is specified instead of "matrix" or "vector" it should be a whole or part of a taxon name.

-	In this case treedist_all will only print in vector format distances to or from taxa that match the text string
+	In this case treedist_all will only print distances to or from taxa that match the text string (in vector format).

   ------------------